aviraxp/WechatMOD/README.md

-# WechatMOD
+# WechatMod2

-a xposed module for modifying Wechat
+an xposed module for modifying Wechat (based on shenm233's work)

 License
 _________________________
-Copyright 2015 Shen Zhang
+Copyright 2016 Wang Han

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.